 Bill Kuehnbaum has served as an Employee Trustee since 2016.
 He is Co-Chair of the Governance Committee and sits on the Finance and Administration Committee of the Board.
 Mr. Kuehnbaum is also a Board Member of SHARE, an organization dedicated to the principles of responsible investing.
 In addition, he sits on the board of the Evangelical Lutheran Foundation of Eastern Canada.
 Previously, Mr. Kuehnbaum served as a trustee and chair of the Investment Committee of the Pension Plan of the Evangelical Lutheran Church in Canada.
 Before retiring, Mr. Kuehnbaum was a Professor of Mathematics at Cambrian College.
 He was also First-Vice President/Treasurer of the Ontario Public Service Employees Union (OPSEU).

-Karen McRae was appointed as an Employer Trustee effective April 19, 2016.
+Karen McRae was appointed as an Employer Trustee in 2016.
 She sits on the Investment Committee and the Finance & Administration Committee.
-Ms. McRae has deep experience in the finance, pension and mutual fund industries.
+Ms. McRae has deep experience in the finance, pension, and mutual fund industries.
 She previously worked as Senior Vice President, Investments at the Mackenzie Financial Corporation.
-Ms. McRae sits on the Board of Trustees of the Anglican Church of Canada Pension Fund and on the Trinity College Investment Committee.
+Ms. McRae sits on the Board of Trustees of the Anglican Church of Canada Pension Fund.
 She holds an ICD.D designation, an MBA/LL.B from York University and a B.A.
 (Hons.
 Economics) from the University of Toronto.

 Alnasir Samji has served as an Employer Trustee since 2010.
 He is Co-Chair of the Audit Committee and sits on the Finance and Administration Committee.
 Managing Principal at Alderidge Consulting Inc., he has in the past been a Principal at Towers Perrin (now Willis Towers Watson), specializing in pension and actuarial consulting.
 He is Chair of the Pension Committee on the Torstar Board of Directors, and has previously chaired the Pension Committee of the United Way of Greater Toronto.
 Mr. Samji is a Fellow of the Canadian Institute of Actuaries.